vrockai/pipeline-test/docs/content.md

 ---

-## Water‒soil-air‒plant mutual feedback mechanism under the application of red bed composite polymers
+## Water‒soil-air‒plant mutual feedback mechanism under the application of red bed composite polymers.
+ 01.10.2024, _T Chen, G Cui, C Zhou, Z Liu_

+_Soil, Water, Polymers, Air, Temperature, Hydrogen-Ion Concentration, Germination, Environmental Restoration and Remediation, Carbon Dioxide_
+Red bed composite polymers composed of weathered red bed soil, adhesive materials, and water-retaining materials have been applied as a new type of material for environmental restoration.
+However, the promotion and application of this material has been limited by a lack of understanding of its action mechanism in environmental restoration.
+The objective of this study is to innovatively propose a water‒soil-air‒plant mutual feedback mechanism based on this material.
+Therefore, water‒soil-air‒plant mutual feedback tests were conducted in this study under 3 initial water contents and 10 red bed composite polymers ratios.
+Key parameters, namely, water content, soil conductivity, pH, temperature, O2 and CO2 contents, pigeon pea (Cajanus cajan) germination number and plant height were monitored and analyzed.
+As the results, a mutual feedback mechanism driving water retention, soil consolidation, air retention, and plant rooting was revealed under the application of red bed composite polymers.
+And, suitable environments and optimal compositions for this material are proposed.
+The study results provide a theoretical basis for the large-scale application of red bed composite polymers.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0310172)

+10.1371/journal.pone.0310172

 ---

 ## Diversity and community distribution of soil bacterial in the Yellow River irrigation area of Ningxia, China.
- 30.09.2024, _X Wu, J Cai, Z Wang, W Li, G Chen, Y Bai_
+ 03.10.2024, _X Wu, J Cai, Z Wang, W Li, G Chen, Y Bai_

 _China, Soil Microbiology, Rivers, Bacteria, RNA, Ribosomal, 16S, Biodiversity, Soil, Agricultural Irrigation, Phylogeny_